 Tooth Replacement Options

-Centennial and Denver Metro area patients can select from a number of different options to replace your missing teeth – from temporary to long-lasting solutions.
+Patients can select from a number of different options to replace their missing teeth – from temporary to long-lasting solutions.

 Replacing Missing Teeth with Dental Implants

 Replacing missing teeth is important not only for aesthetics but for your overall oral health.
-By choosing implants as your tooth restoration solution, you’re ensuring that you’ll have no further jawbone loss, which just may save your adjacent natural teeth.
+By choosing implants as your tooth restoration solution, you’re protecting yourself from further jawbone loss, which just may save your adjacent natural teeth.

 Some patients who’ve had a tooth or teeth missing for a while may require a pre-surgery before having implants placed because they’ve already experienced some degree of bone resorption.
 Known as a bone graft, this pre-implant surgery helps “rebuild” your jawbone so your implants will be able to attach and strongly fuse with it.

 Choosing Implants Over Other Tooth Restoration Options